WildernessLabs/Netduino.Foundation/README.md

 # Netduino.Foundation

-Netduino.Foundation greatly simplifies the task of building complex .NET Microframework (MF) powered connected things with Netduino, and include:
+Netduino.Foundation greatly simplifies the task of building complex .NET Microframework (MF) powered connected things with Netduino, and includes:

- * **Low-level Hardware Abstraction** - This is a modular/compositable based on the concept of _Blocks_ and _Scopes_ that represent devices and listeners, accordingly.
+ * **Low-level Hardware Abstraction** - This is a modular/composable based on the concept of _Blocks_ and _Scopes_ that represent devices and listeners, accordingly.
  * **Sensor and Peripheral Library** - Strongly typed libraries that do the heavy lifting of integration with hundreds of popular sensors spanning the gamut from Alcohol Sensors to 3-axis Accelerometers.

+[also a plugable library to organize and house peripheral code/suppoort]

 Netduino.Foundation  uses reactive-like design patterns, in that it consists of composable **Blocks** that can be connected together to automatically bind output from one item into another.
 It also includes the notion of **Scopes**, which take the output from a block and do interesting things with it, such as transform it.